wangc1073/multidet/README.md

-This repository provides an implementation of the multidet model proposed in the following paper.
+This repository provides an implementation of the multidet model.

 **Paper:**
 *A Transformer-Based Method of Multienergy Load Forecasting in Integrated Energy System*,